 Folk music has played, and continues to play, a positive part in the lives of ordinary people.
 Folk music, often very simply played or sung, has helped people to bear hardship or loss, to toil at work, express the need for and provoke social or political change, celebrate success, record history etc.

-The aim of this group is to arrange, sing and play folk songs that are selected by the group, and to learn something of the origins of the songs, and the life and times of the people who may have written or performed them.
+The aim of our group is to enjoy ourselves!
+Depending on our talents, we arrange, sing, play and listen to folk songs that are selected by the group, and learn something of their origins and the life and times of the people who may have written or performed them.

-We have re-started "post-Covid", and with increasing numbers we now meet once per month, usually on the 4th Tuesday, at 2:30pm in the Village Hall at Bleasby.
+"Post-Covid" our numbers have increased rapidly, with over two dozen of us at most meetings.
+We now meet once per month, usually on the 4th or 5th Tuesday, at 2:30pm in the Village Hall at Bleasby.

 Think you might be interested in joining this group?